Goto Main Content

 1. Application form.

-2. Copy of the applicant or company representative’s ID, the company registration certificate and the permit for specially permitted businesses.
+2. Copy of the applicant or company representative’s ID, the company registration certificate and permit for specially permitted businesses.

 3. Copy of the employment contract.